 Healthy Weight Calculator

-Use this calculator to easily calculate the range of healthy weight based on your Body Mass Index (BMI).
+Use this healthy weight calculator to easily calculate the range of healthy body weight based on your Body Mass Index (BMI).

 How do we calculate healthy weight?